 write info@aweekinumbria to sign up

-“Exceeded our expectations in every way,” said a guest on one of our 2015 tours
+“Exceeded our expectations in every way,” said a past guest

 This is your chance to fulfill the dreams that began stirring when you read that first book — historical novel, restoration adventure, or murder mystery — set in Italy.
 We’ve all longed to go there ourselves and now you can.
 Discover the beauty those literary musings brought to life up close and really personal.

-Now is the time to start planning a Book Club adventure of your own schedule.
-Book Club tours can be arranged for any time of the year with a minimum of 4 participants.
+ATTENTION Book Clubers: If you can’t join us for this tour, why not plan your own adventure whenever you like.
+I’m happy to work with any existing club or library group.
+Book Club tours can be arranged for any time between mid-April to mid-November with a minimum of 4 participants.
 Pick a date and we’ll make sure you’ll have an extraordinary experience.

 7 Day/Night Package includes:

 Book Club Tour packages include pickup and drop off at Rome’s Fiumicino airport, 7 night accommodations, books, all tours, most meals, a wine tasting, all local transportation.

 Complete package: $2500 per person single occupancy, $300 additional for single occupancy – minimum 4 people.
 (Airfare is not included.)

 The three books, included in the cost of the package, will be sent to you as soon as your deposit is received.